Dr Daniel Reidenbach

 He is particularly interested in combinatorial and algorithmic problems for patterns in sequences of symbols, and he has published numerous articles on this topic in leading journals.
 His work solved some longstanding open problems in Algorithmic Learning Theory and Formal Language Theory and was awarded several international academic prizes.

 - Formal language theory (in particular: pattern languages)

 - Algorithmic learning theory

-- Programme committee member for AITC, CIAA, COLT, LATA, NCMA, SOFSEM
+- Previous conference PC memberships for: AITC, CIAA, COLT, LATA, NCMA, SOFSEM, WORDS

 - Journal referee for Fundamenta Informaticae, Information and Computation, Information Processing Letters, International Journal of Foundations of Computer Science, Journal of Computer and System Sciences, Kybernetika, Machine Learning, RAIRO - Theoretical Informatics and Applications, The Computer Journal, Theoretical Computer Science

 - Head of Department